jonatack/cl-kraken/README.md

 All API calls accept the following optional boolean keyword parameters:

-- RAW (T or default NIL) for the JSON response be returned as a raw string rather than parsed and converted to a list data structure
+- RAW (T or default NIL) to return the JSON response as a raw string instead of parsed and converted to a list data structure.

-- VERBOSE (T or default NIL) to output the HTTP request headers for verifying and debugging
+- VERBOSE (T or default NIL) to output the HTTP request headers for verifying and debugging.

 ### Public market data API calls